 Airline complaint forms can be hard to find.
-To make the search easier for travelers, we have compiled a list of forms for selected European airlines.
+To make the search easier for travellers, we have compiled a list of forms for selected European airlines.
 You can use these links to submit complaints regarding lost / damaged baggage or delayed / cancelled flights.

-- Ryanair (canceled or delayed flights)
+- Ryanair (cancelled or delayed flights)